RoseannaGG/Toad_Genetics_Pipeline/README.md

 - next could do CLUMPP and DISTRUCT locally to get plots (downlaod from standford)
 - OR take strucutre outputs and put them in a webstie to get plots for a range of K values - and then clip those pdfs http://clumpak.tau.ac.il/index.html

+ NB structure runs x10 faster if the directory in the command is written a certain way - see structure instructions

 ## 15. FIS

+R

 ## 16. Expected het

+R

   ## ANALYSIS ON SEPERATE DATASETS - E.G. Haida Gwaii and Vancouver Island